spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/common-pitfalls-in-oms-design.md

 ## More than one transition with the same events and without condition

-**Issue**: It’s impossible to guess which transition is expected, so the first one read is executed.
+**Issue**: It's impossible to guess which transition is expected, so the first one read is executed.

 ![img](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/common-pitfalls-in-oms-design/oms-issue-5.png)